kevinclchung/kevinclchung.github.io/README.md

-# Kevin Chung's Resume
+# We are the Chung Ohana

-This repository is a Vite + Vue project and contains code for www.kevinclchung.com and kevinclchung.github.io.
+This repository is a Vite + Vue project and contains code for www.chungohana.com and kevinclchung.github.io.

 It is currently under construction.